intel/iot-js-api/api/ocf/server.md

 <a name="notify"></a>
 ##### The `notify()` method
-Notifies subscribed clients about resource representation change and returns a [`Promise`](./README.md/#promise) object.
+Notifies subscribed clients about a resource representation change and returns a [`Promise`](./README.md/#promise) object.

 See the [example](#exampleonupdate) for the `update` event.

 The method runs the following steps:
 - Return a [`Promise`](./README.md/#promise) object `promise` and continue [in parallel](https://html.spec.whatwg.org/#in-parallel).
 - For each client that requested observing `this.resourcePath`, run the following sub-steps:
-    * If there were request options specified with the retrieve request associated with observing the resource, and if a [translate function](#ontranslate) has been defined for the resource, then let `translatedRepresentation` be the result of invoking that translate function with `this.properties` and the [request options dictionary](#requestoptions) that has been saved for the [observation request](#onretrieve).
+    * If there were request options specified with the retrieve request associated with observing the resource, and if a [translate function](#ontranslate) has been defined for the resource, then let `translatedRepresentation` be the result of invoking that translate function with the [request options dictionary](#requestoptions) that has been saved for the [observation request](#onretrieve).
     * Send an OCF update notification to the client using `translatedRepresentation`.
 - When all notifications are sent, resolve `promise`.